iamarkadyt/aacli/DEVOPS.md

 }
 ```

-Condition section here requires MFA code to be present in the `sts:AssumeRole` request. `aacli` handles that by asking the user to provide it during `aacli auth` command execution.
+Condition section here requires MFA code to be present in the `sts:AssumeRole` request. `aws-auth` handles that by asking the user to provide it during `aws-auth auth` command execution.
 Every user in the HUB account must attach their own MFA device to their user account (Google Authenticator or similar OTP solution) for this to work.

 The _permissions_ policy on this role would simply list the IAM permissions you'd want the developers to have when they authenticate into this environment.
 For example, if you wanted to allow access to `SNS`, `API Gateway`, `S3`, `AWS Lambda`, `DynamoDB`, `CloudFormation`, and `SQS` your policy would look as follows.